gentaro0404/unit-1/Cyrpto Wallet/criteria A.md

 ## Proposed Solution

 Design statement:
  I will design and make a digital ledger for a client who is Ms. Sato.
-Ms.Sato trades in cryptocurrency especially with Mana which is a digital coin in NFT games.
+Ms.Sato trades in cryptocurrency especially with MANA which is a digital coin in NFT games.
 The proposed digital ledger will store transactions regarding cryptocurrency and will be constructed using the language program called Python.
 It will take until Project Week to make and will be evaluated according to the criteria below.

 ** add a description of your coin and citation **
 | Group 1   |              |   | Group  2  |           |